-Business Operations Efficiency Measures ("BOEM") Joint Working Committee was set up in February 2023 and is responsible for reviewing and streamlining the existing operations and functionalities of the Group and Public Bank (Hong Kong) Limited, with the main objective to improve overall operational efficiency and cost savings.
+BOEM Joint Working Committee is responsible for reviewing and streamlining the existing operations and functionalities of the Group and PBHK, with the main objectives to improve overall operational efficiency and cost savings.
 It directs and manages the work progress of the sub-committees, which are set up for specific areas of operations/functionalities identified for BOEM, according to the pre-planned tasks and time schedules.
-The members of the Committee comprise the Chief Executives, General Manager, Assistant General Managers, Financial Controller/ Head of Accounts Department, Heads of Compliance Department, Heads of Operations/Business Operations and Administration Department, Heads of Information Technology Department and the Company Secretaries from the Company and Public Bank (Hong Kong) Limited.
+The members of the Committee comprise the Chief Executive, Senior General Manager, Financial Controller, Head of Compliance, Head of Operations and Technology Innovation, Head of Information Technology and Company Secretary from PBHK and Chief Executive, Assistant General Manager, Designated In-charge of Finance and Control Function, Head of Compliance, Head of Business Operations and Company Secretary from the Company Secretary from the Company.